Orchids care

 11. Can pests affect Soft Orchid Leaves?

-Yes, pests such as aphids, mealybugs, and spider mites can damage Soft Orchid Leaves.
-These insects feed on plant sap, causing leaves to lose softness, develop yellow spots, or wilt.
-Regular inspection, gentle cleaning, and using appropriate pest treatments help protect the leaves and maintain their tender texture and vibrant color.
+Yes, aphids, mealybugs, and spider mites feed on plant sap, causing softness loss, yellow spots, or wilting.
+Regular inspection and gentle treatment protect leaf texture and color.

 12. How can I tell if Soft Orchid Leaves are healthy?